Yerin Baek: Before debut

-In 2007, at age 10, Baek appeared in episode 6 of SBS’s “Star King” as the “10-year-old ballad prodigy,” performing Whitney Houston’s “I Have Nothing” and winning the competition.
+In 2007, at age 10, Baek appeared in episode 6 of SBS's Star King as the "10-year-old ballad prodigy," performing Whitney Houston's "I Have Nothing" and winning the competition.
 At the time, she sang pop songs by Whitney Houston and Beyoncé, which she later credited to the influence of her father, who had participated in a college band.

-In the same year, Yangpa and Beyoncé also appeared on KBS 2TV's "Relaxed" under the title "Ballad prodigy who will cry."
+In the same year, Yangpa and Beyoncé also appeared on KBS2 Relaxed under the title "Ballad prodigy who will cry."
 When she mentioned this in an interview nine years later, she recalled, "It is a dark history to be on Relaxed.
 Back then, I didn't know what I was doing and just did what my mom told me to do."

-Baek later auditioned for the first open recruitment at JYP Entertainment, singing Beyoncé’s “Listen,” and began her trainee life after finishing in second place overall.
+Baek later auditioned for the first open recruitment at JYP Entertainment, singing Beyoncé's "Listen," and began her trainee life after finishing in second place overall.
 She became one of a trio of trainees whom JYP sent to the United States for training.
 Baek trained for a total of five years, including two years in New York and New Jersey starting at age 13.
 During her time in the United States, she experienced difficulties adapting to the language but managed to overcome her fear of English after two years.
 Since her solo debut, she has released most of her songs with English lyrics.

 Career

 2007–2015: Career beginnings and 15&

 In 2007, Baek appeared on the sixth episode of the SBS variety show Amazing Contest Star King along Seunghee, a member of the South Korean girl group Oh My Girl.
 She was labeled as a "10-year-old ballad genius" and performed "I Have Nothing" by Whitney Houston, and won first place.
 She also appeared on the KBS2 television show Yeo Yoo Man Man.

-In the same year, Baek auditioned to become a trainee during JYP Entertainment's first open audition and won second place behind 2PM's Jang Woo-young.
+In the same year, Baek auditioned to become a trainee during JYP Entertainment's first open audition and won second place behind 2PM's Jang Wooyoung.
 According to Baek, she would go to school during weekdays, and travel from Daejeon to Seoul on Friday nights where she would be practicing until Monday morning, and come back to Daejeon to attend her classes.

 In 2010, while a trainee under JYP Entertainment, Baek moved to New York for two years where she spent her time practicing English, singing, and dancing.
 She had Johan Kim as a vocal coach during her trainee days.
 She would move back and forth Korea and the United States during her trainee days.

 On September 27, 2012, it was revealed that Baek will debut as part of a duo along with K-pop Star season 1 winner Park Ji-min called 15&.
-On October 7, 15& debuted with their first single, "I Dream", on SBS Inkigayo.
+On October 7, 15& debuted with their first single, "I Dream", on SBS's Inkigayo.